 •Can I still have a burial/visitation/viewing if my loved one passes from coronavirus-related illness?

 The CDC says there is currently no known risk associated with being in the same room at a funeral or visitation service with the body of someone who died of COVID-19.
 However, the CDC also notes that people should consider not touching the body of someone who has died of COVID-19.
 We are taking universal precautions to minimize the risk of any person-to-person transmission, including increased cleaning and sanitation within our facilities, and asking those with symptoms to remain home.
-A face mask is not required in order to attend services but is recommended by the CDC.
+A face mask is required in order to attend services in accordance with the CDC.